DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 These are the errors everybody talks about.
 I'll leave these for another author.

-## Conclusion: You're Stuck.
-It's Work
+## Mind Your Knitting - It's a Process not a State

 We've ran out of categories, and we still haven't defined wrong yet.